A Post Covid Cautionary Tale: The Extrovert That Forgot How to Network

 KEEP MOVING There’s a delicate balance at all networking events; the purpose is to connect and build relationships, but you can’t spend so long doing so that you miss out on others in the room.
 Politely remove yourself from conversations that start to run long with a request for a one-on-one coffee, or dare I suggest, follow up ZOOM (too soon?) at a later date.
 This way, you’re demonstrating to your new connection that they are valued, and deserve focused time and discussion, but you create an “out”, allowing you to repeat the networking cycle with others in attendance, and build additional connections.

 The world has changed, and although we may never fully get back to how we functioned professionally pre-Covid, in-person networking is here to stay.
-For many of us, myself included, it may take some time to get used to being around real, live, people, even for extroverts like me.
+For many of us, myself included, it may take some time to get used to being around real, live, people, even for extroverts.
 These five simple strategies are a great jumping off point as we figure out how to be “normal” again, as we trade out sweatpants in our dining room for business casual in a conference room.

 If you happen to see me at a future networking event, I promise to share my name this time, not my vaccination record.